 Numerous poems by Alphonse de Lamartine have also been coloured by Marianne de Lamartine with flowery margins and drop caps.
 Three of those illuminations are preserved and displayed at the castle of Saint-Point.

 Her influence was certainly paramount to the restauration of the castle of Saint-Point.
 When they moved into the castle, Marianne and Alphonse de Lamartine intended to turn the medieval building into an ideal model of Oxfordian architecture following the « gothic revival » fashion, which was very developed in England.

-She also found herself to be a talented interior designer, painting numerous decorative panels for their different places of residence as well as the artists’ chimney inside the poet’s bedroom in Saint-Point.
+She also found herself to be a talented interior designer, painting numerous decorative panels for their different places of residence as well as the poets’ chimney for her husband’s bedroom in Saint-Point.

 Marianne of the Republic